avinassh/clipx/HACKING.md

 Rails does most of the heavy lifting, so I will be documenting any additional gems we are using.

+##Quick Start
+Run the following commands to get started with clipx development:

+    # Install all development gems
+    bundle install --without production
+    # Start web server and all resque tasks, including scheduler
+    foreman start -f Procfile.dev
+    # Run all tests
+    spring rake test:all
+    # Run only the common tests
+    spring rake test

 ##Authentication
 We're using the excellent devise gem for authentication, along with omniauth for any third-party ingegrations.
 Thirdy-party logins are not supported, and omniauth is only used to "save the access tokens" received via oauth.